bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is library that allows you to use components to build user interfaces.
+It solves problems with state management and it makes parts of the webpage reusable.

 - [ ] What does it mean to _think_ in react?

+Thinking in react means determining all of the components and subcomponents a webpages needs and how to put them together.

 - [ ] Describe state.

+In react, state is data owned by a component on which changes to the webpage are based on.

 - [ ] Describe props.

+Properties are data passed from one component to a child component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+In React, side effects are events that happen after the rendering of the component.
+To sync effects to a state or property change, you can add the identifier of the variable to an array as the second parameter of the call to the useEffect hook.

 ## Project Set Up